meker12/commerce-channels.en/help/channel-manager/add-products-to-connected-channel.md

 ---
-title: Add Products to a sales channel
+title: Add Products to Channel Store
 description: Create product assortment for Marketplace sales by adding products from the catalog to the sales channel
 ---
-# Select Commerce products to sell
+# Add Products to Channel Store

 From Channel Manager, select products from the [!DNL Commerce] catalog for Walmart Marketplace sales.